AravindhPandiyan/Parkinsons_FOG/docs/api/main.md

 - Run this script directly to start the FastAPI application using Uvicorn.

-- The API will be available at http://0.0.0.0:8000.
+- The API will be available at http://localhost:8080.

 Example:

-    To start the server:
+    To start the server, run the below command from the root folder of the project:
     ```
-    python main.py
+    uvicorn api.main:app --host localhost --port 8080 --reload
     ```

 Modules: